savetheinternet/Tinyboard/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================

-**Vichan has next to no active development, however you can still pay for support.
+**Vichan has next to no active development<!--, however you can still pay for support.
 Basic support costs $40/hr, and is only payable in BTC.
 New features depend on what you want.
-Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer.**
+Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer-->.**

 About
 ------------